cihatduman/evreka_programming_assignment/evreka_1/Readme.md

 the max with an aggregate function in a subquery and joining other fields’ data on it.

-To these I created a Postgre database and inserted some test data.
+To compare these I created a Postgre database and inserted some test data.
 I inserted 16 cars and navigation record entries uniformly distributed in the past month.
 Then I added 2 more cars that don’t have any navigation entry in the past two days.
 In total this comes up to 861790 entries.